Hagar00/react-hook-form-basics-blog/README.md

 ## Section 2: Validation
 To validate forms with React Hook Form, pass validation parameters to the register method:

-•	** required: Makes the field mandatory.
+** uired: Makes the field mandatory.

-•	** minLength / maxLength: Sets the minimum and maximum length for string input values.
+**  minLength / maxLength: Sets the minimum and maximum length for string input values.

-•	** min / max: Sets the minimum and maximum values for numerical inputs.
+**  min / max: Sets the minimum and maximum values for numerical inputs.

-•	** pattern: Defines a regex pattern for the input.
+** pattern: Defines a regex pattern for the input.

 ## Example with Validations
 ``` jsx